Wrestling with responsibility

 In many cases, the causes of the accident are unclear, the people involved may not remember what occurred, and witness accounts may conflict.
 In this situation, CADIs must learn to accept ambiguity and confusion.

 Most CADI’s ask themselves why their accidents had to happen.
 After my accident, I wondered why my car had to be at that particular spot at that exact moment a child ran into the road.
 Had one of us left just a few seconds earlier or later, or had I driven just a few miles per hour faster or slower, the accident would never have happened.

 Some believe that accidents are God’s will; others believe they are the result of random forces or simple chance.
 The beliefs we hold about why accidents occur affect the way we respond.
 A popular belief today is that there is no such thing as an accident, and that what appear to be accidents are manifestations of unconscious wishes or karma.
 Such beliefs can increase guilt and shame.
 They can also deprive people involved in accidents of compassion from others.

-The Links and Good Books sections of this website offer additional resources that you may find helpful in sorting out issues of responsibility and control.
+The Links and Good Books sections of this website offer additional resources that you may find helpful.